dropthejase/LLM-usicProducer/README.md

 ### Why use pooled embeddings?
 Pooled embeddings can offer advantages such as much shorter sequence lengths, enabling the model to attend to a larger context window.
 In addition, 'successive' or 'sequential' representations such as REMI (Huang & Yang, 2020) also requires the model to learn the order / format of these tokens.
 Indeed in one of my earlier 'proof-of-concept' tests where I tried a tokenization format of `bar start_pos note_dur pitch instrument` (this was before my pitch_instrument idea), I found that the model might apply the wrong order of tokens or miss one out entirely, creating errors when I try to reconvert the tokens back to MIDI.

 However, the disadvantage with separating embeddings for each of these  is the inability for associations to be formed across the four token families.
-These associations can also carry useful information - for example, a kick drum (pitch35_drum or pitch36_drum) might typically occur on start_pos(itions) corresponding to each quarter note.
+These associations can also carry useful information - for example, a kick drum (`pitch35_drum` or `pitch36_drum`) might typically occur on `start_pos`(-itions) corresponding to each quarter note.

 ## Data
 The following datasets have been used, totalling around 11,000 songs: